sobolevn/git-secret/_posts/2016-05-14-git-secret.md

 1. Run `brew install sobolevn/tap/git-secret`

+**Manual**

+1. Clone the repository first: `git clone https://github.com/sobolevn/git-secret.git git-secret`
+2. Run `PREFIX="/usr/local" make install`, note that you can install to any prefix in your `PATH`

 **`antigen` plugin (or any other `oh-my-zsh`-styled plugin-systems)**

 1. Add line `antigen bundle sobolevn/git-secret` to your `.zshrc`